LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 In order to support containment testing, a type must implement a method named "contains".
 This method must accept one parameter, which is the right-hand operand.
 Only the left-hand operand will have its "contains" method called.
-The "contains" method must return a ``boolean`` "true" or "false".
+The "contains" method must return a boolean "true" or "false".

 Containment testing only logically applies to certain types of objects.
-For example, it makes no sense to ask what an ``integer`` object contains, because it is scalar, consisting of only one value.
-Containment testing is primarily done on objects such as an ``array`` or ``map``.
-Those object can contain any number of other arbitrary objects, so it makes sense to query them for their contents.
+For example, it makes no sense to ask what an ``integer`` type contains, because it is scalar, consisting of only one value.
+Containment testing is primarily done on types such as an ``array`` or ``map``.
+Objects of those types can contain any number of other arbitrary objects, so it makes sense to query them for their contents.